What your bookkeeper wishes you knew

 Honestly, they really don’t.

 These days, virtual bookkeeping services enable accounting professionals to finish tasks without commandeering a desk at your office.
-With the help of cloud-based technology, automated workflows, and digital AP and AR, all of your bookkeeping needs can be handled efficiently, accurately and quickly offsite.
+This is incredibly useful during COVID-19, but likely will continue when the pandemic is over.
+With the help of cloud-based technology, automated workflows, and digital accounts payables and accounts receivables, all of your bookkeeping needs can be handled efficiently, accurately and quickly offsite.

 But hey—that doesn’t mean they never want to see you.
-A quarterly or biannual face-to-face touch-base will suffice!
-Because scheduling time to gloat about your awesome finances is always a plus.
+A quarterly or biannual Zoom meeting will suffice!
+Because scheduling time to celebrate your awesome finances is always a plus.